ibra-kdbra/Shell-Configurations/README.md

 # Script

- Command for Linux Bash Script
+ Configuration with Bash Script

 ## Other script will be add for configruation